mxxii/yet-another-typescript-package-template/README.md

 ## concurrently

-[Concurrently](https://github.com/open-cli-tools/concurrently) is the closest substitute for `npm-run-all` that is not abandoned.
+[Concurrently](https://github.com/open-cli-tools/concurrently) is a substitute for `npm-run-all` that is not abandoned.

 Sequential run can be achieved with `-m 1` arg.